Flores, Petén: Nojpetén

+oldest continuously inhabited cities in the Americas.

-The Itza left the Yucatán region in the 13th century and built the city later known as Tayasal as their capital.
+The Itza left the Yucatán region in the 13th century and founded the city later known as Tayasal as their capital.
 They called it Nojpetén, (noj peten, literally "Great Island" in the Itza language).
 The Spanish called it Tayasal, possibly derived from ta Itza, or "Place of the Itza".

 It was here, on the island of Flores on the shore of Lake Petén Itzá, that the last independent Maya state held out against the Spanish conquerors.
 In 1541, Hernán Cortés came to the island, en route to Honduras, but needed to move on and did not try to conquer it.

 The Spanish did not manage to conquer the island until 1697, when they marched in, attacked via boats, and destroyed it.
 Those who could flee did so, and many Itzá people hid in the jungle for years.
 From the ruins of Nojpetén arose the modern city of Flores.
 The modern city can thus be regarded as the second oldest continuously inhabited settlement in the Americas, after Cholula.